Select which blog posts are sent to group

 Are others happy with the language in the screenshots?

-#18 Updated by Raymond Hoh 11 days ago
+#18 Updated by Raymond Hoh about 3 years ago

 I'm passing along a use-case that myself and Colin experienced while testing this functionality.

 If you create a new post, you will see a "Send to Group" checkbox.
 However, let's say I'm editing this post and haven't published it yet, but then decide I want to switch editors.
 You will no longer see the "Send to Group" checkbox because the post is no longer considered "new" due to the following restriction:

 We'll have to do some sort of transition post status check to enable the "Send to Group" checkbox instead.